 This policy applies to all College staff, volunteers and contractors whether or not they work in direct contact with students.
-Also, it applies to College Advisory Council members where indicated.
-The policy applies to all physical and online College environments used by students during or outside of College hours, including other locations provided by our College for a student's use (for example, a school camp) and those provided through third-party providers.
+Also, it applies to College council members where indicated.
+The policy applies to all physical and online College environments used by students during or outside of the College hours, including other locations provided by our school for a student's use (for example, a College camp) and those provided through third-party providers.